13th INTERNATIONAL SUMMER MUSIC FESTIVAL AND MASTER CLASSES

 ADMISSION WITH TICKETS TO THE EVENTS AT VILNIUS TOWN HALL.

-INTERNATIONAL MASTER CLASSES - July 29 - August 2, 2024
+INTERNATIONAL MASTER CLASSES - August 4 - 8, 2025

-For violin, guitar and piano students (12 – 28 years old), solo, daily master classes will take place at the National M. K .Ciurlionis Art School live (in person).
+For violin, vocal and piano students (12 – 28 years old), solo, daily master classes will take place at the National M. K .Ciurlionis Art School live (in person).
 There will be chamber music master classes offered for pre - formed groups and students who would like to form a group during the festival.

-CHAMBER MUSIC - with all the faculty.
+CHAMBER MUSIC - with all the faculty * only offered upon availability.

 We only accept a handful students due to limited space.